amodmulay/staxmpa/CODE_REVIEW.md

 *   **Cross-Site Scripting (XSS):** The primary vector for XSS would be if user-provided topic or region names were rendered unsafely.
     *   **Current State:** React automatically escapes JSX content, which provides strong protection against XSS.
 For example, rendering `{topic.name}` is safe.
     *   **Recommendation:** Maintain this practice. **Never** use `dangerouslySetInnerHTML` with user-provided input.
 The current codebase does not do this, which is excellent.
-*   **Dependency Management:** The project uses several third-party npm packages.
+*   **Dependency Management:** The project uses several third-party npm packages (e.g., `@vercel/analytics`, `html2canvas`).
 A vulnerability in one of these packages could affect the application.
     *   **Recommendation:** Regularly audit and update dependencies.
 Use `npm audit` to check for known vulnerabilities and consider setting up automated tools like Dependabot (via GitHub) to keep packages up-to-date.
 *   **Local Storage vs. Session Storage:** The application correctly uses `sessionStorage` to track if the landing page has been visited.
     *   **Recommendation:** This is the correct choice. `sessionStorage` is cleared when the tab is closed, making it appropriate for non-persistent session data.
 Continue to avoid `localStorage` for anything security-sensitive, as it persists indefinitely and has a larger attack surface.
+*   **Third-Party Scripts**: The application now includes scripts for Google AdSense and Vercel Analytics.
+    *   **Recommendation**: Ensure these scripts are loaded from trusted sources and that the correct IDs (e.g., AdSense `ca-pub` ID) are used.
+The use of Next.js's `<Script>` component with a `strategy` is a good practice for managing performance impact.

 ## 5. Final Conclusion

 StaxMap is a well-engineered application with a solid foundation.
 The architectural and code quality decisions are sound.
+The addition of features like import/export and analytics has been integrated well.
 The recommendations provided here are primarily focused on "future-proofing" the application, ensuring it remains maintainable, robust, and secure as new features are added.
 The development team should be confident in the current state of the project.